Powered by Coverage.com (NPN: 19966249)

 New York City rates by home age

 Older homes are usually more expensive to insure.
-Not only can they be more likely to have a claim-causing issue, but they could also be built materials that are more expensive to source nowadays.
+Not only can they be more likely to have a claim-causing issue, but they could also be built with materials that are more expensive to source nowadays.
 Together, both of these factors can make it harder for homeowners with older homes to secure the cheapest rate.
-Below, our team has compiled average rates from the cheapest home insurance companies in New York City by home age.
+Below, our team has compiled average rates from some of the cheapest home insurance companies in New York City by home age.

 |